Austen | Retired | Leather Tabs

 Step 1: With a ruler, measure the page height of the notebook you would like to tab.

 Step 2: Mark lightly on the page with a pencil every 3/4" (19 mm) for the small tabs, or 1 3/8" (34.93 mm) for the medium tabs, or 2" (50.8 mm) for large tabs.

 Step 2.5: If you get to the bottom of the page and there is a gap that does not fit another tab, measure the gap and divide that number by 2.
 Erase the old markings, measure this new number from the top and bottom and mark the page.
 Return to step 2 and begin from where you have marked the page.

 Step 3: With a heavier hand, mark on the edge of the page with a pencil at appropriate increments for the size tab you are applying.
 Use a ruler for accuracy, the markings should be centered.

-Step 4: Once you have affixed the leather tab to adhesive backing, carefully peel off the tab from the backing.
-You may find fibers on the edges of your tab, this is completely normal and natural, some additional trimming may be required.
+Step 4: Once you have affixed the leather tab to adhesive backing, carefully peel off the backing.
+You may find fibers on the tab edge, this is completely normal, some additional trimming may be required.